gvwilson/thirdbit/_drafts/2019-01-31-things-i-didnt-tweet.md

 -   LaaaaaaTeeeeeeXxxxxx...

--   I could really use a guide to pronouncing various accented characters in various languages.
+-   I could really use a guide to pronouncing accented characters in various languages.

 -   `git push origin hamster` over and over again...

--   You can't subscribe to the *ACM Transactions on Computing Education* RSS feed that tells you what new papers have been published unless you create an account and log in.
+-   The ACM's version of "open" and "welcoming" is, you can't subscribe to the RSS feed for new articles in *ACM Transactions on Computing Education* unless you create an account and log in:

 <p><a href="{{site.github.url}}/files/2019/01/acm-rss.png"><img src="{{site.github.url}}/files/2019/01/acm-rss.png" width="80%" alt="The ACM's version of 'open' and 'welcoming'"></a></p>